Windows 11: Release date, price, and everything that’s new

 When is Windows 11 release date?

-The preview is available in the Dev channel of the Windows Insider Program now.
-It’s scheduled to arrive in the Beta channel later this month, and that’s also when OEMs are going to start to get it for installing on new laptops and desktops.
+The preview is available in the Dev and Beta channels of the Windows Insider Program now.
+OEMs are already installing on new laptops and desktops.
 This holiday season, Windows 11 will be available to everyone with a compatible PC as a free update.
-Windows 11 doesn’t won’t have a specific release date until we get pretty close to it.
+Windows 11 won’t have a specific release date until we get pretty close to it.

 If you want to try out the preview, you’ll need a PC that meets the minimum requirements.
 Check out our guide for getting started with Windows 11 here.
 If you want to try out some workarounds for getting it installed on unsupported PCs, we’ve got a guide for that too.